Eagle Farm Cup: History

 The inaugural running of the race as the P.J.
 O'Shea Stakes was in 1947.
 The race was named after Patrick O'Shea, the Queensland Turf Club's treasurer in the early 1900s and raced horses in Brisbane for 35 years.

-The race is considered a major prep leadup race to the Brisbane Cup.
+The race used to be considered a major leadup race to the Brisbane Cup, however it is now raced on the same day as that race.
+This race now has greater stake money than the Cup.